-This section provides a description of how the District will stagger work shifts of essential employees and contractors to avoid overcrowding on public transportation and at work sites.
-(S8617/A10832 Section 3-c & NYS Labor Law Section 27-c (3)(c)).
+This section provides a description of how the District will stagger work shifts of essential employees to avoid overcrowding on public transportation and at work sites.

+NYS Labor Law Section 27-c (3)(c).

 KLSD will have several options to comply with this requirement.